Churchill’s Ersatz Meeting with Lincoln’s Ghost

 Reality

-It is true, writes Mr. Lehrman, “that Harry Hopkins had been occupying the so-called Lincoln Suite (inaccurately dubbed the Lincoln Bedroom) since 1940.
+that Harry Hopkins had been occupying the so-called Lincoln Suite.
 Mr. Churchill was happy with the Rose Suite, as it was directly across the hall from Hopkins.
-It would seem that the powers that be in the White House at that time thought Mr. Churchill so important that they showed him the Lincoln Bedroom out of deference, Hopkins notwithstanding.
+It would seem that the powers that be thought Mr. Churchill very important they showed him the Lincoln Bedroom out of deference, Hopkins notwithstanding.
 Fortunately, it seems Mr. Churchill did not like the bed, thus no cause for disturbing Hopkins.
-Churchill was more than satisfied with the Rose Suite, immediately across the hall from Hopkins, primarily because it gave him immediate access to Hopkins, with whom he already had a very special relationship.”
+Churchill was more than satisfied with the Rose Suite, immediately across the hall from Hopkins, primarily because it gave him immediate access to Hopkins, with whom he already had a very special relationship.

-2 thoughts on “Churchill’s Ersatz Meeting with Lincoln’s Ghost”
+5 thoughts on “Churchill’s Ersatz Meeting with Lincoln’s Ghost

 In fact, it was never Lincoln’s bedroom; it was an office during Lincoln’s administration.
 It was dubbed the Lincoln Bedroom because the room is furnished with Lincoln’s bed, which I believe was installed by Jacqueline Kennedy when she refurbished the White House.